Scott Harrington Landscape and Tree service, LLC

 I spent the summer after I graduated from College (1994) working as an Integrated Pest Management Scout for Ocean Spray.
 Scouting the Cranberry Marshes for insect pests, recording numbers and data-that would be used to calculate the most effective time to spray for insects.
 Seeing the commercial side of agriculture was a real eye opener-challenging at times-yet hugely important in my growth as a scientist and outdoor educator.
 I purchased my first motorcycle while here and was able to go on some beautiful rides through the Central Wisconsin Area.

-Meeting people from all over the world-expading my world view and opening my eyes to new ways of being.
-I wrote for and won a grant to plant, what was at the time the first of its kind, a fruit tree orchard on the campus of the school where I was teaching-Avele College.
+Meeting people from all over the world-expanding my world view and experiencing other cultures/land practices.
+I was awarded a grant to plant a fruit tree orchard on the campus of the school where I was teaching in the Capital City- Apia.
 We planted mangoes, papaya, avocado, exotic citrus fruits, passion fruit and many other trees.
-In hindsight this was the discovery of what I feel to be my living legacy.
-The planting of trees for both current generations and generations to come.

 Umass-Amherst

 I then went on to work at the Healing Arts Desk, at Kripalu, booking massages for guests and later went on took on to lead/teach kayaking, hiking, snow shoeing and biking classes.
-I got my Massage Certification/License (at Kripalu) and worked as a Massage Therapist for almost 5 years there.
-This work allowed me the chance to learn how to tune into other people at a deeper level-which in turn helps with improved communication and sensitivity to others needs.
+I got my Massage Certification/License (at Kripalu) and worked as a Massage Therapist for 5 years.
+I was able to attend workshops from presenters from around the world here further broadening my world view and ability to communicate more effectively.

-I no longer work at Kripalu.
 It was there that I learned the importance of self care and respecting the needs of the body.
 In my line of work this is critical.
-Landscaping can be hard physical work and anything I can do to help fortify and support my body is a good thing.
-Working as an outdoor fitness instructor also kept me involved with learning more about the local flora, fauna, geology, soils, and more.
+Landscaping is hard physical work and anything I can do to help fortify and support my body is a good thing.
+Working as an outdoor fitness instructor also kept me involved with learning more about flora, fauna, geology, soils, and more.

 While working at Kripalu I re-realized the importance of being outdoors and that is when I started to take on odd jobs doing various small projects for friends and people in the area.
 I had an old Subaru and a few hand tools-I Picked up a used push mower and a chain saw that a friend gave me and off I went.
 I took gardening work shops and classes when ever I could.
 Posted flyers in every nook and cranny I could find.
-Joined the Lenox Chamber of Commerce.
-Networked with existing professionals in the field and I enrolled in the Advanced certificate Program in Horticulture and Landscape Design at Berkshire Botanical Garden and here I am today....traveling to conferences, speaking at various professional gatherings, teaching tree planting at local schools, organizing Arbor Day Events and much more...
+I joined the Local Chamber of Commerce became friends with other professionals in the field.
+I enrolled in the Advanced certificate Program in Horticulture and Landscape Design at Berkshire Botanical Garden.
+I spent 3 years there and it was during that time that I decided to commit my life to the science and art of bringing people and nature together.

 During this whole time period-from college to the present-I made artwork.
 Making sketches, taking photographs, paintings, ceramics, and many other creative endeavors.
-I am an artist and I still paint today on a regular basis.
-I have converted our house into a art gallery of sorts and I have a studio set up here also.
+I am an artist I strive paint/create on a regular basis in both in home Art Studio and out in nature.
 Being an entrepreneur and highly driven/motivated can be challenging at times-Making art helps me to relax and to take break from working.
 Having an artist eye has proved to be an invaluable asset for me in designing landscapes.
 Color combinations.
 Texture.
 Spatial Relationships.

 Through this amazing process I have been able to integrate all of my interests/passions into what I do today.
 A fusion of Art, Science, Nature and Teaching.

 I really thrive on interacting with customers and finding ways to help them create places of sanctuary and beauty where they live.
 I thrive on teaching workshops and consulting with people on how they can best use their resources.
-I feel a real sense of satisfaction when I drive around the and see all of the places that I have worked at-and meet all the people that I have helped at the local stores.
+I feel a real sense of satisfaction when I drive around the and see all of the trees that I have planted and peoples kids playing in the landscapes that we created.

-I generally find it best to spend one to two seasons doing maintenance related jobs for clients..before we move ahead with design work.
-Mowing, pruning, lawn care, etc....to get to know your landscape and how it changes over the seasons..and to develop a stronger working relationship with you....and what your needs are.
+I generally find it best to spend one to two seasons doing maintenance related jobs for clients..before we move ahead with design work-to get to know your landscape and how it changes over the seasons..and to develop a stronger working relationship with you....and what your needs are.

 My current fascination and inspiration is in something called PermaCulture.
 Edible Landscapes.
 This is an exciting trend right now and more and more people are getting into it.